Stratification of singular hyperkahler quotients: Stratification of singular hyperk ahler quotients

 The second statement amounts to show that if $H$ and $L$ are two closed subgroups of a compact Lie group $R$, then $H$ and $L$ are conjugate in $R$ if and only if $H_\C$ and $L_\C$ are conjugate in $R_\C$.
 This follows from Mostow's decomposition, as explained by Sjamaar \cite[Proof of Theorem 2.10, first paragraph]{sja95}. \end{proof}

-Now, by picking a quaternionic structure on the complex-symplectic slice $V$ as explained in \S\ref{kjmhibsa}, we can apply this result to $(V,K_p,\phi_{\mathsf{I}})$ and infer that the $G$- and $H$-orbit type partitions of $\Phi_V^{-1}(0)\sll{}H$ coincide.
+Now, by picking a quaternionic structure on the complex-symplectic slice $V$ as explained in \S\ref{kjmhibsa}, we can apply this result to $(V,K_p,\phi_{\mathsf{I}})$ and infer that the $G$- and $H$-orbit-type partitions of $\Phi_V^{-1}(0)\sll{}H$ coincide.
 This will be used for the last part of the following result.

-\begin{proposition} Let $x\in M\slll{\mu}K$.
-Take a point $p\in\mu^{-1}(0)$ above $x$, let $H=G_p=(K_p)_\C$, and let $V=(T_p(G\cdot p))^{\omega_\C}/T_p(G\cdot p)$.
-Then, there is a neighbourhood $U$ of $x$ in $M\slll{\mu}K$, an open ball $B\s V$ around $0$, and a biholomorphism \textup{(}with respect to $\O_{\mathsf{I}}$\textup{)} from $U$ to the image of $(H\cdot B)\cap\Phi_V^{-1}(0)$ in the GIT quotient $\Phi_V^{-1}(0)\sll{}H=\Spec\C[\Phi_V^{-1}(0)]^H$ which maps $x$ to the image of $0\in\Phi_V^{-1}(0)$.
+\begin{proposition} Let $q\in M\slll{}K$.
+Take a point $p\in\mu^{-1}(0)$ above $q$, let $H\coloneqq G_p=(K_p)_\C$, and let $V\coloneqq(T_p(G\cdot p))^{\omega_\C}/T_p(G\cdot p)$.
+Then, there is a neighbourhood $U$ of $q$ in $M\slll{}K$, an open ball $B\s V$ around $0$, and a biholomorphism \textup{(}with respect to $\O_{\mathsf{I}}$\textup{)} from $U$ to the image of $(H\cdot B)\cap\Phi_V^{-1}(0)$ in the GIT quotient $\Phi_V^{-1}(0)\sll{}H=\Spec\C[\Phi_V^{-1}(0)]^H$ which maps $q$ to the image of $0\in\Phi_V^{-1}(0)$.
 Moreover, this biholomorphism is an isomorphism of partitioned spaces. \end{proposition}